eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ## USE CASE TYPES

 Depending on how roles coincide and where skills are executed, the use case architecture, graph assets and skills must be adapted.
-Detailed information about how to write dedicated skills can be found in the [Agents KIT's Operation View](knowledge-agents/operation-view/agent_edc).
+Detailed information about how to write dedicated skills can be found in the [Agents KIT's Operation View](../../knowledge-agents/operation-view/agent_edc).

 ### COMBINATION OF ROLES

 The use cases can be divided depending on which roles coincide.
 When writing a skill, you always have to keep in mind who has access to whose resources and how to write the skill correctly and safely.

 The roles *data provider* and *calculation service provider* can occur more than once.
-There are many combinations of the roles possible, but following are the more common ones.
+There are many combinations of the roles possible, but the following ones are the more common ones.

 #### SKILL PROVIDER IS NEUTRAL ENTITY